 Root Canal Therapy in Houston, TX

 Toothaches are a vivid reminder that teeth aren’t just pieces of hard tissue floating around in the gums.
-They’re intricately formed sensory organs with layers of dentin and enamel overlaying a living pulp.
-Coursing through the tooth’s pulp is a vital bundle of nerves and blood vessels providing nutrients and sensation to each tooth.
-As long as the pulp stays healthy, you’re rarely aware of the systems at work.
+They’re intricately formed sensory organs with layers of dentin and enamel that overlay a living pulp.
+Coursing through the tooth’s pulp is a vital bundle of nerves and blood vessels that provide nutrients and sensation to each tooth.
+As long as the pulp stays healthy, patients are rarely aware of the systems at work.

-Tooth pain can be especially alarming, but it’s meant to warn you that something’s not right.
-Pain tells us that the bundle of nerves and vessels inside your tooth is irritated, damaged, or under attack.
+Tooth pain can be especially alarming, but it can warn you when something’s not right.
+Pain can tell us that the bundle of nerves and vessels inside your tooth is irritated, damaged, or under attack.

 A deep cavity can give bacteria access to the inner nerve bundle.
-In some cases, a significant infection, called an abscess, may develop in your jaw without any symptoms at all.
+In some cases, a significant infection or abscess may develop in the jaw without any noticeable symptoms.
 If Drs.
-Nimri & Zingalis determine that the nerve won’t recover or if an infection is present, then root canal therapy may be suggested.
+Nimri and Zingalis discover a severely damaged nerve or signs of infection, then root canal therapy may be suggested.

 Modern anesthetics provide powerful numbing for gentle removal of the inflamed nerve inside the tooth.
-The nerve canal undergoes disinfection and careful shaping, and a sealer fills the internal space.
-A filling or crown over the tooth helps return the tooth to its original function.
+The nerve canal undergoes disinfection and careful shaping while a sealer fills the internal space.
+A filling or crown that covers the tooth can help return the tooth to its original function.